afreeorange/random-distributions/README.md

-# A Small Library of some Common Statistical Distributions Implemented in Python
+# A Small Library of some Common Statistical Distributions

 ## Abstract